-Atomic Habits is an easy to read book on changing habits with a ton of actionable tips.
-I had previously read Charles Duhigg’s book, The Power of Habits.
-There are some overlaps between the two but Atomic Habits gives you easy to apply steps to change habits and is more practical than the Duhigg’s book.
+Atomic Habits is an easy-to-read book on changing habits with a ton of actionable tips.
+I had previously read Charles Duhigg’s book, The Power of Habit.
+There are some overlaps between the two but Atomic Habits is a more practical book than the Power of Habit.

 The Power of Compounding

-If you are cutting a tree and tree falls down, it’s not the last blow that brought down the tree, it’s the hundreds before it.
-But you think that you are not making progress until the tree falls down.
+If we cut a tree and the tree falls down, it’s not the last blow that brought down the tree, it’s the hundreds of blows before it.
+But we think that we are not making progress until the tree falls down.

 Focus on Systems, Not Goals